Sima-J/KFD/README.md

 ## Overview

-KFD is a platform to connect Donors to people where they can either request or donate extra food.
+KFD is a platform to connect Donors to people where they can either request donations or donate extra food.

 ### The challenge